 Exploration of Inhibitory Interneuron Dynamics

-- Inhibition (inhib.proj) -- this simulation shows how feedforward and feedback inhibitory dynamics lead to the robust control of excitatory pyramidal neurons, even in the presence of bidirectional excitation.
+- New inhib or Inhibition (inhib.proj) -- this simulation shows how feedforward and feedback inhibitory dynamics lead to the robust control of excitatory pyramidal neurons, even in the presence of bidirectional excitation.

 FFFB Inhibition Function

 We can efficiently implement the feedforward (FF) and feedback (FB) form of inhibition without actually requiring the inhibitory interneurons, by using the average net input and activity levels in a given layer, in a simple equation shown below.
 This works surprisingly well, without requiring subsequent parameter adaptation during learning, and this FFFB form of inhibition is now the default, replacing the k-Winners-Take-All (kWTA) form of inhibition used in the 1st Edition of the textbook.

 The average excitatory net input to a layer (or group of units within a layer, if inhibition is operating at that level) is just the average of the net input () of each unit in the layer / group: